SELECTION OF QUESTIONS AND ANSWERS

 I had wanted to see the scene again with the porcelain-looking cranes, but could not find it because the first time we ventured into it was by chance.
 But recently during a family outing we came to the same scene again with the porcelain-looking cranes, also by chance.
 My wife is still very beautiful but my children have grown up and are married.
 This time my grandson, Rowan, was with us.
 I even thought that the cranes could be the same.

-We eat out very often, partly because restaurant food in Malaysia is delicious and cheap, and mainly because it offers a good opportunity for the family to he happily together.
+We eat out very often, partly because restaurant food in Malaysia is delicious and cheap, and mainly because it offers a good opportunity for the family to be happily together.
 Again there is a lot of talking, but no napping.
 There is also no playing of computer games on one's mobile phone, a feature, unfortunately, that is very common in other family gatherings.
-Peter called these people the drop-head gang.

 A few times when I took my wife out, we were initially surprised but later amused to find many young couples dropping their heads to play computer games on their individual mobile phones, instead of holding hands or at least chatting with each other.
 There should be a rule, enforced by authorities if necessary, that no courting couples or family members in a family gathering can play games on their mobile phones!
 This rule, if there is one, would not affect my wife and me, for despite being married for over 40 years, we found ourselves busy chatting on unimportant things.